Kitware/geowatch/docs/source/manual/development/roadmap.rst

 - [ ] Smartflow tiling to split up regions, run prediction on smaller regions, and then consolidate stitching.

-- [ ] Better support for training on AWS: https://www.reddit.com/r/MachineLearning/comments/18mfi70/p_kubernetes_plugin_for_mounting_datasets_to/
+- [ ] Better support for training on AWS / HPC systems: https://www.reddit.com/r/MachineLearning/comments/18mfi70/p_kubernetes_plugin_for_mounting_datasets_to/

 Algorithmic Exploration